infinum/ios-viper-xcode-templates/README.md

 After that, restart your Xcode if it was already opened.

+## Demo project

+There's a Pokemon demo project in Demo folder.
+You can find most common VIPER module use cases in it.

 ## VIPER short introduction

 How to organize all your code and not end up with a couple of <i>Massive View Controllers</i> with millions of lines of code?